Talarurus: Postcranial skeleton

 Most of the postcranial remains are known from fragmentary individuals.
 Based on the PIN 557 specimens, the ribs are strongly curved and thickened, having a length ranging between 50 and 100 cm.
 The vertebral area is partially missing, preserving some cervicals, dorsals, caudals and the sacrum.
 The cervical vertebrae are amphicoelous (concave on both sides) with thickened centra (body), the neural arches are slightly higher.
 The dorsals have high, wide centra, and they are also amphicoelous with very elongated and robustly built neural arches; some are broken.
 More complete than the previous sections, the sacrum consists of 4 presacrals, 4 sacrals, and the first caudal vertebra, these vertebrae are fused together, with some ribs attached.
 Their size gradually increases from backward to forwards.
 Some isolated caudal vertebrae are present, they seem to indicate that the tail consisted of approximately 25 to 30 caudals.
 The anteriormost caudals have somewhat elongated neural arches and centra, the chevrons are fused and triangle-shaped.
 In contrast, the posteriormost caudals have very flattened chevrons and neural arches.
 Due to the partial preservation of the specimens, the exact osteoderm arrangement is unknown, however, some have been unearthed.
 The preserved osteoderms are very sparse, consisting of some cervical halfrings and spine-shaped body osteoderms.
 The osteoderms are strongly robust, most spine-shaped osteoderms measured 15 cm in height.
 MPC-D 100/1355 was found in association with a partial halfring, as well as other body elements.

 Only the left manus is preserved, it is virtually complete preserving five digits, only lacking some unguals and phalanges.
-The preserved left pes is very unique; it was described as having four digits, this statement however, was proved to be a product of the initial skeleton mount and three digits is more accurate/likely, as seen in related ankylosaurines.
+The preserved left pes is unique; it was described as having four digits, this statement however, was proved to be a product of the initial skeleton mount and three digits is more accurate/likely, as seen in related ankylosaurines.
 In general terms, both manus and pes metatarsals are strongly robust and stocky.
 The shoulder girdle is represented by a scapulocoracoid that measures about 60 cm long, humerus, radius and ulna, these elements are very robust compared to other postcrania and they pertain to the left arm.
 The left scapulocoracoid is very robust with a well developed insertion for the humerus (glenoid), although the scapular blade is somewhat shortened in length.
 The humerus is very wide at the ends and thickened measuring 33.5 cm long; it shows some resemblance to that of Ankylosaurus.
 Although fragmentary, the pelvic girdle is represented by a partial and flattened ilium with the ischium.
 Hindlimb elements include the right femur and left tibia.
 The preserved femur is straight and strongly robust, the greater trochanter is fused with the lesser trochanter; it measures 47 cm long.
 The tibia however, is more shortened but greatly wide, it has a total length of 29.8 cm.
 In addition, a fibula was also preserved, it has a length of 26.7 cm.
 Overall, the fibula is more straight and thin compared to the femur and tibia, its distal end is more wide than the proximal end.